 You just can’t take it anymore.
-The exhaustion, the bleary eyes, the waking-up-more-times-each-night-than-you-thought-humanly-possible…you’ve had it!
-“Enough is enough!” you’ve said to yourself.
+The exhaustion, the bleary eyes, the waking-up-more-times-each-night-than-you-thought-humanly-possible… “Enough is enough!” you’ve said to yourself.
 It’s time to take action.
 It’s time to reclaim your nights.
 It is time to start sleep training!

 Our solutions for these parents?
 Sleep training.
-We’ve written a ton on this subject — from free guides to blog articles — and we’ve created a consultation system to help clients through the sleep training process.
-So we’re not going to go into the ins-and-outs of how to sleep train in this article.
+We’ve written a ton on this subject, from free guides, to blog articles, to one-on-one sleep support packages.
+We’re not going to go into the ins-and-outs of how to sleep train in this article.

 Instead, we’re going to focus on 5 things parents should do BEFORE they start sleep training.
-We believe strongly that having a plan can take you far on the road to success; with that in mind, let’s talk over 5 steps to take before you start sleep training.
+We believe strongly that having a plan can take you far on the road to success.
+With that in mind, let’s talk over 5 things to do before you start sleep training.

-5 Things To Do BEFORE You Sleep Train
+Sleep Training: 5 Things To Do BEFORE You Start

 You’ve heard the expression “things will get worse before they get better”, right?
 Well, that applies to sleep training in a big, big way.
 When you start sleep training, expect for everyone to lose some sleep before things start to improve.
 Remember, your baby is learning a new skill here — sleep probably won’t come easily right from the beginning!
 For this reason, it’s critical that mom, dad, and baby be well-rested before starting this process.